 Wilson said he thought that unfair, but held no grudge.
 He sounded almost baffled as to what might have led to the slap, which Herz himself described as possibly “playful” in a tape recording of the events leading up to and immediately following what has come to be a national incident.

 “I have had no acts of aggression,” Wilson said.
 A search of state court records found nothing criminal related to a David Wilson of the senator’s age.

 In the claimed Thursday meeting with Herz, Wilson said they two men talked about fishing, Herz’s plans to run the Mount Marathon Race in Seward in July, and the sometimes testy relationship between the media and lawmakers in Juneau.

-Wilson said he understands the role of the media and actually wanted to hold a “press appreciate day” in Juneau and sit everyone down around lunch to talk about relationships, but “I was told reporters can’t take gifts from legislators.”
+Wilson said he understands the role of the media and actually wanted to hold a “press appreciation day” in Juneau and sit everyone down around lunch to talk about relationships, but “I was told reporters can’t take gifts from legislators.”

 Juneau reporters consider food a gift.
 They won’t even drink the coffee or eat the donuts at Senate Majority press briefings, Wilson said.

 He said he wished the press and legislators had a better relationship.